quire-io/guide/_docs/account-02-basics-account-settings.md

 ## Reset your password

-If you have forgot your password, go to our [Forgot password page](https://quire.io/r/forgot) and follow the instructions to reset your password.
+If you have forgotten your password, go to our [Forgot password page](https://quire.io/r/forgot) and follow the instructions to reset your password.

 ## Switch to your preferred theme